How Does Google Make Money? The Most Expensive Keywords in AdWords

 - Use Negative Keywords: Figure out what kinds of words you’re likely to be matched against and weed out keywords that aren’t relevant to your business.

 - Be Relevant

 - Landing Page Optimization: The average conversion rate for just about anything on AdWords is around 2%.
 But we often see landing pages converting at the 20% or even 30% range.
 The key to landing page optimization is to keep trying out different types of offers and testing how people respond to them.

-- Grade Your AdWords Account For Free: Use the AdWords Grader to get a free, instant audit of your AdWords Account to see how your AdWords account stacks up to the competition.
+- Grade Your AdWords Account For Free: Use the AdWords Grader to get a free, instant audit of your Google Ads Account.

 Visit the "Where's Google Making Its Money?" infographic for the full list of the top 20 most expensive Google CPC keyword categories and to embed the graphic on your own site.